-- Some Medications: Medications such as diuretics, blood pressure medications or statins may contribute to leg cramps.
+- Side effects of some medications: Medications such as diuretics, blood pressure medications or statins may contribute to leg cramps.

-“Other risk factors may be due to overexerting your muscles, sitting for prolonged periods of time without moving, dehydration or standing and walking on hard surfaces all day,” Dr. Lee-Iannotti added.
+“Other risk factors may be due to overexerting your leg muscles, sitting for prolonged periods of time without moving, dehydration or standing and walking on hard surfaces all day,” Dr. Lee-Iannotti added.

 Could it be restless leg syndrome?

-Many people confuse nocturnal leg cramps with another condition known as restless leg syndrome, RLS.
+Many people confuse nocturnal leg cramps with another health condition known as restless leg syndrome, RLS.
 Like RLS, leg cramps most often occur at rest.
 The difference, however, is that leg cramps produce muscle tightening, cramping and pain.
 With RLS, you’ll experience a strange and unpleasant urge to move your legs in order to stop a feeling of discomfort, but there isn’t usually pain associated with it.

 The good news is that although they can be painful, nocturnal leg cramps aren’t typically serious.
 While it can be a bit of trial and error, here are seven home remedies you can try to help relieve discomfort and potentially stop painful wake-up calls.

-- Stretch your hamstring and calf muscles during the day and before you go to bed.
+- Stretch the muscles in your calves and your hamstrings during the day and and before you go to bed.

-- Drink plenty of water throughout the day and watch your alcohol and caffeine consumption.
+- Stay hydrated.
+Drink plenty of water throughout the day and watch your alcohol and caffeine consumption.